huanlui/gcalsync/README.md

 ### `gcalsync` command

 This command copies event from a source calendar to a target one.
-Let's suppose we created two credentials file in the root folder:
+Let's suppose we created two credentials files in the root folder:

 ```
 account1.credentials.json